Emergency Medical Technology

 Salaries According to BLS

-Emergency Medical Technology/Technician (EMT Paramedic) majors often go into careers where salaries can range from $37,760 to $122,320 (25th to 75th percentile).
+Average salaries range from $37,760 to $122,320 (25th to 75th percentile) for careers related to emergency medical technology/technician (EMT paramedic).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.